-Join Garrick Chow for an in-depth discussion in this video Creating Smart playlists, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Creating Smart playlists, part of Learning iTunes 12.

 - All right, let's take a look at how to create…a smart playlist.…A smart playlist is essentially a saved search command.…We saw how to use the search field a little earlier,…where you can type a word or a partial song title…to search your library for songs or videos,…but smart playlists give you a lot more power…in terms of specifying exactly what you're looking…for in a file.…The difference between a smart playlist…and a regular playlist is that a smart playlist…has the ability to change and update…its contents on its own, based on the criteria…you create for it.…A regular playlist is a static list…that does not change until you manually add…or delete songs from it.…